Y. Shirley Meng, Ph.D.

 email: yyijie at eng.ucsd.edu

 Yijie Yin graduated from Shanghai Jiao Tong University with a Bachelor of Science in Materials Science and Engineering and a Bachelor of Arts in history.
 He was also selected to participate in the Excellent Engineer Training Program in SJTU.
 He was previously involved in synthesizing supramolecular hydrogels and study their applications on cell adhesion and growth in tissue engineering.
-He is now pursuing a master degree and his current project is to develop a new advanced electrolyte for next generation Lithium Metal battery.
+His current project is to develop a new advanced electrolyte for next generation Lithium Metal battery.

 email yiz873 at eng.ucsd.edu

 Yihui received her B.S. in Materials Chemistry from Beijing Jiaotong University.
 Her previous work focused on SnO2 nanorods-graphene composite anode materials for lithium ion batteries.
 Currently, she is working on Li metal batteries in the LESC group.

 Briege Keenan is a third year Chemical Engineering undergraduate student.
 She is currently working with Min-cheol on Perovskite Solar Cells

 Miguel Ceja is a third year Environmental Engineering student interested in clean energy research.
 His current roll in the LESC group is to assist Chengcheng’s project on lithium metal rechargeable batteries and advanced electrode materials.